 “From the moment I arrived at Manor Park reception, welcomed and cheered by Freshers’ Angels, I felt an instant connection with Surrey.”

-The University offers great on-campus accommodation for all tastes and budgets and there are tons of clubs and societies to join including teams of all major sports at Surrey Sports Park.
-I joined the Politics Society and the Portuguese Society.
+I think we are spoiled with choice when it comes to clubs and societies.
+There’s a club for all major sports at the Surrey Sports Park.
+There are also theme-oriented societies such as the Politics Society and the Economics and Finance Society.
 The Politics Society often organises events and socials – it’s nice to have conversation with people interested in what you are studying!
-The Portuguese Society is a very nice way of getting to know other people from my country and helps us cure any home-sickness.
+The Portuguese Society is a very nice way of getting to know other people from my country and helps us cure any homesickness.

-As a first year, my best moment so far has been Welcome Week.
+The best memory I have during my time at Surrey is from Welcome Week in my first year.
 From the moment I arrived at Manor Park reception, welcomed and cheered by Freshers’ Angels, I felt an instant connection with Surrey.
-The University community is extremely welcoming, and the student body is remarkably diverse - so it’s rather effortless to find someone with who you can connect.
-As an international student this was extremely convenient, and really helped smooth the transition into University life.
-The University and the Students’ Union prepared a series of academic and non-academic activities, such as course inductions and nights-out at Rubix - so there was never a time I had nothing to do.
-I had nothing but fun and joyful moments during my first week at Surrey - moments which I will cherish for the rest of my life."
+The University community is extremely welcoming, and the student body is remarkably diverse – so it’s rather easy to find someone you can connect with.
+As an international student this was extremely convenient and really helped smooth the transition into University life in the UK.
+The University and the Students’ Union prepared a series of academic and non-academic activities, such as course inductions and nights-out at Rubix.
+There was never a time I had nothing to do.
+I’ve had an amazing experience and thoroughly enjoyed time at Surrey, and I will cherish these memories for the rest of my life.

 Discover more about our courses in politics and international relations, including our BSc (Hons) Politics and Economics.